Psychology 101 - General Psychology » Fall 2019 » Module 7 Exam

 Mary's car just broke down, so she has to run the rest of the way to school and arrives 5 minutes late for her psychology exam.
 Her heart is pounding, and she can hardly catch her breath.
 According to arousal theory, how well will Mary perform on her exam?

-A. she will be average in her performance
+B. she will be average in her performance

-B. she will ace the exam
+C. she will do poorly on the exam

-C. there is not enough information to determine how well she will perform
+D. there is not enough information to determine how well she will perform

 Question #30